kaunel85/ong-bylaws/bylaws.md

      - Serve as Scholarship Committee as described in The Code Section 125.3 responsible for supporting the Scholarship Chair in the organization of the scholarship program and management of academic resources
      - Assist the Member Development officers in the completion of their duties

-37. The Communications Committee shall:
+37. The Awards Committee shall:
-     - Be chaired by the Secretary
+     - Be chaired by the Awards Chairman
-     - Consist of the Secretary, Social Media Chairman, Historian, Alumni Secretary, Chorister, Awards Chairman, and appointees
+     - Consist of the Secretary, Social Media Chairman, Historian, Alumni Secretary, Awards Chairman, and appointees
-     - Assist the Communications officers in the completion of their duties by collecting details and evidence of Chapter activities for publication, long term recording, communication, and use in awards applications by the Awards Chair
+     - Collect details and evidence of Chapter activities for publication, long term recording, communication, and use in awards applications by the Awards Chair
      - Oversee requirements, nominations, and presentation of Chapter awards including:
        - Phi of the Year
        - Unsung Phi of the Year